9/11 as a novel: Why?

 Has there ever been a "great" Pearl Harbor novel -- the event most often compared to the Towers' collapse?
 From Here to Eternity is about all that one's memory can conjure up, and surely it doesn't qualify as great.

-Of course, in Latin America and Europe, the novelist as engaged political commentator is a familiar figure.
-If journalism is "history in a hurry" or "the first draft of history," then this position of author-as-Edward R. Murrow makes the novel "journalism in an easy chair," journalism given time to think.
-"News that stays news," in Ezra Pound's famous formula for art.
-But in America, the efforts of writers like Norman Mailer to court media and political prominence, to master the celebrity beast, to re-conceive the novelist's role as pugilist-pontificator, certainly played to this notion in a very late '60s-ish way.
+In America, the efforts of writers like Norman Mailer certainly played to this notion in a very late '60s-ish way: courting media and political prominence, trying to master the celebrity beast, to re-conceive the novelist's role as pugilist-pontificator.
 But it's a way of reaching the American public that seems to have passed.
-There seems to be no major novelist who matters to American readers anymore -- on that particular, event-defining, consciousness-shaping level.
+There seems to be no major novelist who matters to American readers anymore -- at any rate, not on that event-defining, consciousness-shaping level.
 The Executioner's Song, Mailer's last achievement in his journalist-as-sage mode, was 28 years ago -- a generation past.

-But now, "the novel of higher punditry," the expectation that a Didion or a Foster Wallace will explain events to us, may have passed its effective prime time, too, killed off by TV news or the internet or the zeitgeist.
+But now, "the novel of higher punditry" -- the expectation that a Didion or a Foster Wallace will explain events to us -- may have passed its effective prime time, too, killed off by TV news or the internet or the zeitgeist.
 It seems to have been a form most attractive to novelist-essayist-journalists like Didion or Mailer or Stone.
 Certainly, the dreadful Terrorist by John Updike (another novelist-essayist) doesn't stand up against such gripping non-fiction books as American Ground: Unbuilding the World Trade Center by William Langewiesche or Larry Wright's The Looming Tower: Al-Qaeda and the Road to 9/11.

 "He started walking again.
 A supermarket cart stood upright and empty.
 There was a woman behind it, facing him, with police tape wrapped around her head and face, yellow caution tape that marks the limits of a crime scene.
 Her eyes were thin white ripples in the bright mask and she gripped the handles of the cart and stood there, looking into the smoke.In time he heard the sound of the second fall."

-Eventually, Keith gives up any pretence of an office job and becomes a professional poker player, and we get extended sequences about casinos, tournament play, drifting through hotels -- the anomie of contemporary Western life that DeLillo is so good at conveying, its beauties, its excesses, its repetitions.
+Keith is stumbling to the apartment of his estranged wife, Lianne, and his young son.
+He recovers there, and the family is partly, gingerly reconstituted, although he was always a hollow man and remains affectless in a very DeLillo manner: hard-nosed, silent, wary, elliptical.
+Eventually, Keith gives up any pretence of an office job and becomes a professional poker player.
+We get extended sequences about casinos and drifting through hotels -- the anomie and beauty of contemporary Western life that DeLillo is so good at conveying.
 And with the poker, we get the playing out of odds, the kind of randomness that let Keith survive 9/11.
 Underlining his luck are flashbacks to the towers falling, plus cross-cuts to Lianne and flashbacks to one of the 9/11 conspirators as he trains for that day.
 Life as gamble vs. life as locked-in plot.

-But the Islamic terrorist never really comes alive, although the return to 9/11 is as stunning as the opening sequence.
-But in the last third of the novel, the characters drift apart, not that they were ever energetically connected anyway, and the novel as a whole seems to fail to cohere.
+The Islamic terrorist never really comes alive, though, and in the last third of the novel, the characters drift apart, not that they were ever energetically connected anyway.
+The novel as a whole seems to fail to cohere.
 This is a fault I found with Underworld, too, despite the widespread acclaim for that novel as DeLillo's masterpiece.
 My friend J. D. O'Hara explains Underworld as a "novel without a hero," which is a fair claim.
-But it raises the issue that the modernists first did: What, then, is a novel's organizing principle?
-With Underworld, the organization seems prismatic and thematic.
-The novel tracks several, sometimes reflecting and refracting examples of "diatrologia," the "dark forces" that secretly organize history.
+But in Falling Man, we do have an "antihero," more or less.
+Or a "family" around which the narrative centers, and the novel still feels as if it dissolves or trails away, perhaps to connote futility, no exit.

 So the question is not "why no great 9/11 novels?"
 The question is: "To retain any relevance in a culture running on a panicked, 24/7 news cycle, must the novel compete in the information overload?"
 Many novels actually offer a retreat from the shouting match, a solace.
 But even today, some novels still cut through the din to be heard.
-Surely, the novel can participate meaningfully in the culture without being . . . so insistently pertinent, so newsworthy.
+Surely, the novel can participate meaningfully in the culture without being . . . so insistently pertinent, so urgently newsworthy.
 It's as if we want the damned things to be useful and relevant, to help us understand ourselves -- now-now-now.
 And only that matters.

-Personally, I would start worrying about American authors' supposed failure to treat 9/11 in a memorable fashion if 50 years from now, we reviewers were still futzing with the issue.
+Personally, I would start worrying about American authors' supposed failure to treat 9/11 in a memorable fashion if 50 years from now, we reviewers were still fussing with the issue.
 Over in England, Pat Barker managed to write one of the finest World War I novels, The Ghost Road -- in 1995.
 No one complained: "What kept you?"

-At the same time, we Americans have only comparatively recently seen tremendous narratives from historians, narratives that encompass the full range of the civil rights movement.
+At the same time, we Americans have only comparatively recently seen tremendous nonfiction narratives from historians, narratives that encompass the full range of the civil rights movement.
 So where is the great novel of the '60s race riots?
 Or more relevant to this discussion: Where is the novel of James Earl Ray and that day in Memphis when Martin Luther King walked out on the balcony of the Lorraine Motel?

 No novelist has touched it.
 But talk about a history-changing act of terrorism.